 The Importance of Chatbots

 On a macro level, Chatbots are becoming just as addictive and needed as the Smartphone has become.
-In fact, according to a recent study by Garner, more people will spend time having conversations with Chatbots than their own spouses starting next year, in 2020.
+In fact according to a recent study by Garner, more people have been spending more time having conversations with Chatbots than their own spouses.

 Consider some of these other statistics: